 Rebranding a Company with Flexographic Printing The Phoenix Challenge College Competition-Winning Team

 This year’s challenge posed to Phoenix Challenge College Competition teams is to rebrand a company through flexographic printing.
-The presenting team will illustrate how brands can turn to flexo packaging to support their branding efforts.
+California Polytechnic State University, the competition-winning team, will illustrate how brands can turn to flexo packaging to support their branding efforts.
 See the creativity, resourcefulness and partnerships developed by the students, formed at the onset of their projects and improved upon throughout the semester-long journey.
-Which school will present?
-Find out this year’s winning team at the Awards Banquet on Sunday, April 19.

 Opacity Measurement: Test Method and Instrumentation Jinkai Qian, Techkon USA